|Target Audience||Security Operations Center Professionals

 In this talk we will see the different type of intelligence sources and how they can be used to profile a possible adversary.
 Few examples on how to use MISP to create, store and use intelligence for incident response work will also be illustrated.

 The speakers will be onsite for Q&A

-This is a ‘must attend’ event for all Security Operation Professional!
+This is a ‘must attend’ event for all security professionals!
 We are confident that the relationships you develop here will prove to be crucial to your continuing success.

 With the registration for this event you accept, that SIGS may use the data entered for its own purposes and may share it with its event partners and event sponsors of this platform.
 In addition, we share the contacts as well with the community itself.